 After cognitive behavioral therapy, group therapy is also frequently associated with addiction treatment.
-In fact, many people are quicker to associated group therapy to addiction treatment than cognitive behavioral therapy, and there are some important reasons for this.
+In fact, many people are quicker to associate group therapy to addiction treatment than cognitive behavioral therapy, and there are some important reasons for this.
 For one thing, addicts often isolate themselves from their relations, choosing to, instead, socialize primarily with other substance abusers; however, the main goal of almost any substance abuser is the procurement of more alcohol or drugs, making these relationships very superficial and ineffective.
 As a result, addicts often lose much of their ability to socialize with sober individuals while being sober themselves.
 Group therapy provides a solution to this issue by being both therapeutically beneficial and helping addicts to relearn how to communicate with and relate to others.

 Similarly, group therapy has proven valuable because it helps addicts to see that they’re not alone.
 In group therapy, an addict will quickly learn that the experiences he or she had in active addiction are often experienced by other addicts.
 By being able to relate to others and feeling more connected in social settings, individuals often experience a shift in perspective that allows them to consider alternative points of view.
 In such a situation, they become much better able to see the negative consequences of substance abuse, especially when they hear others’ stories about the misfortune that befell them as a direct result of their alcohol and drug addictions.

 It’s not just social skills that addicts lose while in the throes of active addiction.
 Due to the obsession-level fixation that addicts have on obtaining and consuming mind-altering substances, much of an addict’s life becomes very unimportant.
-Finding drugs becomes much more important than, for example, making it to work each day so that an individual can maintain his or her job.
+Finding drugs becomes much more important than, for example, making it work each day so that an individual can maintain his or her job.
 It also becomes more important than eating healthy, balanced meals, bathing regularly, and addressing most of a person’s other basic needs.
 Over time, addicts often even reach the point of being unable to take care of themselves, which is why life skills training is often a necessary part of addiction recovery.

 As you might have guessed, life skills training is essentially a means by which addicts in recovery can regain the important life skills that are needed for survival.
 More often than not, life skills training takes place in a group setting, which is both efficient and lets addicts encourage and support one another.
 There are many different skills that individuals learn in life skills therapy, including but not limited to nutrition, grocery shopping and cooking, first aid, maintaining one’s health with regular checkups with one’s physician, learning how to manage one’s finances, maintaining a clean and organized living space, and so on.
 While these skills wouldn’t appear to have anything to do with alcoholism or drug addiction, the stress that comes from being unable to care for oneself can be a major substance abuse trigger, which is why these types of skills are important things for recovering addicts to learn.